dbarcelona/dbarcelona.github.io/__/ideas.md

 * commuting to regis
 * regis basketball
 * tesla factory tour
-* top 5 / describe yourself in 5 words
+* stanfordrejects and top 5
 * crying at karate
-*
+* hyperventalating and lacrosse
 *
 *
 *